Skip to main content

 The field of hormonal optimization, particularly when involving personalized or compounded therapies, presents unique ethical considerations that specialized training must address.
 The core principle of “do no harm” extends to ensuring that practitioners possess the requisite knowledge and adhere to rigorous standards of care.

 One significant area of concern involves the use of compounded bioidentical hormone therapies (CBHTs).
-While some argue for their personalized nature, and medical societies often express reservations due to a lack of robust, peer-reviewed evidence for their efficacy and safety compared to FDA-approved products.
+While some argue for their personalized nature, regulatory bodies and medical societies often express reservations due to a lack of robust, peer-reviewed evidence for their efficacy and safety compared to FDA-approved products.
 Specialized training must equip clinicians to critically evaluate the evidence base for all therapeutic options, ensuring that patient care is grounded in scientific rigor, not anecdotal claims or commercial interests.

 The potential for conflicts of interest also arises when practitioners are involved in the direct sale or promotion of compounded preparations.
 Ethical training emphasizes transparency, prioritizing patient well-being over financial gain.
 Informed consent takes on heightened importance, requiring comprehensive discussions with patients about the evidence, risks, and benefits of all available therapies, including those not approved by national regulatory bodies.